 If anything that was a trend during the 1920s it was hats.
 They made a massive breakthrough among women in the 1920s.

 The increasing popularity of these hats allowed women to have a bob or short hair to fit inside those hats.
-The hats are still seen till date and are widely used and accepted by women as well.
+The hats are still seen to date and are widely used and accepted by women as well.

 Conclusion